Do Go On - 236 - The Forrest Fenn Treasure Hunt

 But I'm ready to be inspired.

-And if people do the quotes, feel free to give us a little bit of a blurb of what's important to you
+And if people do the quotes, feel free to give us a little bit of a blurb of why it's important to you if you want to.

-if you want to.
-No pressure.
 This is without explanation from George.

 He writes,

-Dave's closing his eyes, which I like,
+Dave's closing his eyes, which I like.

-he's trying to really feel it.
+He's trying to really feel it.

 Taking it in.